huggingface/naacl_transfer_learning_tutorial/README.md

 Here is the [webpage](https://naacl2019.org/program/tutorials/) of NAACL tutorials for more information.

-The slides for the tutorial can be found [here](https://tinyurl.com/NAACLTransfer).
+The slides for the tutorial can be found here: https://tinyurl.com/NAACLTransfer.

-A Google Colab notebook with all the code for the tutorial can be found [here](https://tinyurl.com/NAACLTransferColab).
+A Google Colab notebook with all the code for the tutorial can be found here: https://tinyurl.com/NAACLTransferColab.

 The present repository can also be accessed with the following short url: https://tinyurl.com/NAACLTransferCode